Back to blog·review·Validation·tools

-Honest TestYourIdea review by the founder.
-What's inside, verified Trustpilot reviews, $29 pricing breakdown, and where it falls short.
+Honest Preuve AI review by the founder.
+What's inside, Trustpilot and founder feedback, Verdict vs Founder pricing, and where it falls short.
 Free scan included.

-I built TestYourIdea.
+I built Preuve AI (formerly TestYourIdea).
 So yes, this review is biased.
 I'm telling you that upfront.

 What I can do is show you exactly what's inside, share what real users say (with sources you can check yourself), and be honest about where it falls short.
-You decide if it's worth $29.
+You decide whether Verdict or Founder is worth paying for.

 TL;DR